-For both the regional and super regional round, the host institution shall reserve two seats (per team) behind home plate for team personnel of the two teams participating in the game to chart pitches.
+During both the regional and super regional, four additional seats behind home plate (two seats per participating team) should be reserved for the teams participating in that game to chart pitches.
 These seats should not be ticketed and should be clearly marked so they are easily identifiable.
+Occupants of these seats may use video recording devices in this location but shall not be transmitting any data or video until the game is completed.